A MarkUp.io alternative that lives inside WordPress

 - You review more than websites – image mockups, PDFs, long-form video – and want one annotation tool for all of them.

-- You’re not on WordPress/Bricks, so a Bricks-native plugin isn’t relevant.
+- You’re not on WordPress, so a WordPress-native plugin isn’t relevant.

 - You want a standalone workspace your whole team logs into, independent of any CMS.